-Chainlink is a decentralised network that consists of nodes that are launched on the Ethereum blockchain, powering the network by using decentralised data providers or oracles.
+Chainlink is a decentralized network that consists of nodes that are launched on the Ethereum blockchain, powering the network by using decentralized data providers or oracles.

 Chainlink provides real-world data from different sources to on-chain smart contracts by using the oracles.
 LINK is the native token for Chainlink, and it is used to pay node operators on the network.

 The value and the demand for the LINK token depend on the number of network operators who work on the off-chain part of the overall network.
 LINK only serves one purpose, and this is as a payment currency for Node operators.

 It can also be a store of value for investors on exchanges, or traders can speculate on the price movements, allowing them to earn profits.

 Chainlink can be used across several industries in the following ways.

 - Securities Smart Contracts such as bonds and smart contracts that are based on interest rate derivatives in the financial markets.
 These will depend on the available data of different financial websites, using APIs to report market prices in real-time.

 - Insurance Smart Contracts can be used when there are insurable events.
 Data feeds can be obtained from devices connected to the Internet of Things (IoT), which further provides the potential for the insurable event to be defined and claims to be processed.

 - Trade Finance Smart Contracts can be used to confirm when contractual obligations have been fulfilled.
 They can provide data through GPS or ERP systems to supply chains, ensuring that all the needed conditions are met.